david-mateos/InstagramFollowers/README.md

 Selenium and Chromedriver are two dependencies neeeded.
 Dowload link: https://chromedriver.chromium.org/downloads

+Selenium will impersonate a user through a Chrome browser and crawl the Instagram profile's html for the desired fields.
-Make sure the .exe file is accesible to selenium
+Note: Make sure the .exe file is accesible to selenium